run2bizdocs/docs-1/en-us/docs/faq.md

     RULE: where $ {value} is replaced by the corresponding values.

     1- START_MODE_RULES = $ {value} (This parameter defines whether to process scheduling rules.
-Enter the value TRUE to activate or FALSE to disable).
+Enter the value TRUE to activate or FALSE to disable);

     2- START_MODE_ITSM = $ {value} (This parameter defines whether to display the ITSM interface.)
-Enter the value TRUE or FALSE, if it is set to FALSE, it will not allow you to open the ITSM (Incident, etc.) functionality.
+Enter the value TRUE or FALSE, if it is set to FALSE, it will not allow you to open the ITSM (Incident, etc.) functionality;

     3- START_MONITORING_ASSETS = $ {value} (This parameter sets whether asset tracking is enabled.
-Enter the value TRUE to activate or FALSE to disable).
+Enter the value TRUE to activate or FALSE to disable);

     4- QUANTITY_BACKUPLOGDADOS = $ {value} (This parameter defines the number of items in the table that are to be backed up.
-Enter the number of items, eg 1000).
+Enter the number of items, eg 1000);

     5- The parameters below when not enabled causes the system to go up with threads disabled to improve system performance.
-It is necessary to configure these parameters before starting Jboss for their operation.
+It is necessary to configure these parameters before starting Jboss for their operation;

     6- START_MONITORA_INCIDENTES = $ {value} (This parameter sets whether to disable incident tracking.
-Enter the value TRUE on or FALSE on).
+Enter the value TRUE on or FALSE on);

     7- START_VERIFY_EVENTS = $ {value} (This parameter sets whether to disable event checking.
-Enter the value TRUE on or FALSE on).
+Enter the value TRUE on or FALSE on);

     8- Use of the parameters below is optional.
-They separate the main connection pool with the flow, inventory, and report execution pool.
+They separate the main connection pool with the flow, inventory, and report execution pool;

        - JDBC_ALIAS_BPM = java: / jdbc / $ {value} (This parameter defines the name of the datasource of the stream.
 Enter the name of the datasource, eg java: / jdbc / citsmartFlux).